Zarmeena667/SupervisedLearning-Project5.0-LHL/README.md

 The goal of this project was to gather insights using the provided data and to train an ML model.

 ## Repository folder guide/order
-a.
-Readme
+1. Readme
-b.
-Supervised Learning - Project.ipynb
+2. Supervised Learning - Project.ipynb
-c. diabetes.csv (raw data)
+3. diabetes.csv (raw data)

 ## Process